Space Camp Turkey COVID-19 Procedures

 - Alcohol-based hand sanitizer stations are located in the common areas of the facility.

-- It is made compulsory to wear a mask for all staff and an extra visor for counselors; “Hygienic Waste” collection areas, which do not require physical contact by hand, have been created for mask and glove waste.
+- It is made compulsory to wear a mask for all staff.
+“Hygienic Waste” collection areas, which do not require physical contact by hand, have been created for mask and glove waste.

-- Seating arrangements were created according to the social distance rule; activity areas are planned out to have 1 person for every 4 square meters.
+- Seating arrangements were created according to the social distance rule.

 Chronic diseases in the risk group for chronic COVID-19 disease determined by the Ministry of Health with regard to the Republic of Turkey Presidential Circular (2020/8) are as follows; patients still receiving immunosuppressive therapy, cancer patients receiving metastatic and / or chemotherapy / radiotherapy, solid organ transplantation except cornea transplant, patients with bone marrow / stem cell transplantation, patients with chronic obstructive or destructive pulmonary disease or history of status asthmaticus, insulin-dependent diabetes and complicated (cerebrovascular, coronary, kidney, polyneuropathy) non-insulin dependent diabetes mellitus patients, complicated hypertension (cerebrovascular, kidney, congestive heart failure), patients with decompensated heart failure, patients with acute coronary syndrome, chronic liver and kidney failure, and cerebrovascular disease (stroke , bleeding).